Dag Nasty: History

 In October 2012, Dag Nasty announced a reunion show in Washington DC with their original singer, Shawn Brown.
 On December 28, 2012, the original Dag Nasty line up played the Black Cat in support of the upcoming documentary "Salad Days: The DC Punk Revolution".
 The bill also featured Government Issue, another Washington DC punk reunion.

 The group was reformed again in 2015.
 It was announced that year on May 30, 2016, Dag Nasty will tour Europe in the spring of 2016 and play the Punk Rock Bowling Music Festival in Las Vegas, and on June 11 in Asbury Park, New Jersey.
 A new 7 inch single will be released on Dischord Records in May 2016.

 Musical style

+Critics have categorised Dag Nasty's music as hardcore punk, melodic hardcore, emo and post-hardcore.

 Stephen Thomas Erlewine of AllMusic said of Dag Nasty: "Although the group was more accessible and melodic than Minor Threat, it never lost its bracing, blistering edge."
 Erlewine noted the increase in pop elements upon Peter Cortner's entry into the band in 1986.

+Dag Nasty have cited numerous bands as influences, including the Damned, the Ruts, Buzzcocks, the Clash, and Descendents.
+Additionally, guitarist Brian Baker has cited R.E.M., the Smiths, XTC, the Beatles, Bad Brains, Hoodoo Gurus, and early U2, particularly their debut album Boy (1980), as major influences on his guitar playing.
+Former singer Dave Smalley was influenced by Metallica, Motörhead, Iron Maiden and Judas Priest.
+Doug Carrion cited the Beatles, Minutemen, R.E.M., the Smiths and Meat Puppets.

 They have been cited as an influence by Leatherface.